And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 There isn't any common ground in the debt limit deal.

-There's there's nothing in common.
+There's nothing in common.

-Compromise is not what the president, and I actually think by extension the Democrat Party themselves, are interested in.
+Compromise is not what the president, and I actually think by extension the Democrat Party themselves are interested in.

 You just won in your mind.